etorreborre/registry-options/doc/motivations.md

 In the code above lenses are used to transform parsed values into actions to be performed on a `Name` with default values.
 Moreover the `<>` append operation on parsers is implemented using `<||>` which means that input values can be consumed at different places in the input stream.

-Note the `uu-options` library does not provide any support for generating help messages.
+Note that the `uu-options` library does not provide any support for generating help messages.
 So while it is an interesting library in terms of parsing capabilities, it is not yet suitable as a production options parsing library.

 ## Impure libraries